dthuesen/myscriptsnippetsbook/js-class.md

 ```
 class Helper {
-  static logTwice(message) {   // using the static keyword
+  static logTwice(message) {   // the static keyword attaches this method as a constructor function to the Object
     console.log(message);
     console.log(message);
   }